 - Grey: in the paint industry adding grey is actually called adding a tone, so you can imagine the impact that it has on every colour.
 This undertone is going to make your room feel a bit more contemporary and a bit crisper (depending on how much you add);

-- Yellow: get ready, things are about to get cosy and creamy;
+- Yellow: get ready, things are about to get warm and cosy

 Drop a tint.
 Throw some shade.

 Next up in this quick-fire colour theory class are (surprise) tints and shades.

 Once you’ve got your head around the undertones, remember that there’s also the intensity of colour to wrestle with.
 In other words, do you want the lighter shade of pale or to head over to the dark side?

 Add white (yep, you can add more white to get a different kind of white) – colour buffs call that a tint.
 Add black, and they’ll say – now that’s a shade.
 So next time your protesting husband/wife/housemate/guinea pig claims that there’s no such thing as different shades of white, gladly refer them here as you prepare your best smug face and pick up a paintbrush.

 Here's what white paint we recommend for rooms with different directions...